Kathie Lee Gifford's Son Cody Gifford Expecting First Baby With Wife Erika - E! Online

 Soon after sharing their news with the world, the couple received well wishes from friends and family including Cody's mom, Kathie Lee.
 "I am over a blue or pink moon!!!
 I don't care which," the former Today co-host shared on Twitter.
 "So so happy for you both, @ErikaMarieBrown & @CodyGifford, and for our family.
 Praise our Living and Loving God!"

-Cody's sister Kassidy Gifford added, "Never been more excited for anything.
+Cody's sister Cassidy Gifford added, "Never been more excited for anything.
 Love squish so so much already!"

 The couple, who first met while college students at the University of Southern California, tied the knot in September 2020.
 They had a second celebration in 2021 when it was safer for more family and friends to attend.